Renal System Anatomy

 The Renal System

-- Kidneys – collect the body’s waste products and
+- Kidneys – Our body’s filtration system that collects waste products

 - Ureters – Muscular tubes that transport urine from each kidney to the bladder.